Types of Patents

 provisional patent application can be filed to give the applicant more time to figure out the specifics of the invention while protecting it from being patented by someone else.
 A person who files a provisional patent application has one year from the date of filing to file a corresponding non-provisional application.

-The non-provisional patent application begins the official examination process for the U.S. Patent and Trademark Office to determine if an invention or discovery is eligible to receive patent protection.
+The non-provisional patent application begins the official examination process for the U.S. Patent and Trademark Office to determine whether an invention or discovery is eligible for patent protection.

 Although the information that must be included in the patent application will depend on the type of patent that is being sought, non-provisional patent applications will include: